Ku Klux Klan: Resistance

 In 1871, President Ulysses S. Grant signed Butler's legislation.
-The Ku Klux Klan Act and the Enforcement Act of 1870 were used by the federal government to enforce the civil rights provisions for individuals under the constitution.
+The Ku Klux Klan Act and the Enforcement Act of 1870 were used by the federal government to enforce civil rights provisions for individuals under the Constitution.
 The Klan refused to voluntarily dissolve after the 1871 Klan Act, so President Grant issued a suspension of habeas corpus and stationed federal troops in nine South Carolina counties by invoking the Insurrection Act of 1807.
 The Klansmen were apprehended and prosecuted in federal court.
 Judges Hugh Lennox Bond and George S. Bryan presided over South Carolina Ku Klux Klan Trials in Columbia, S.C., during December 1871.
-The defendants were given from three months to five years of incarceration with fines.
-More Black people served on juries in federal court than on local or state juries, so they had a chance to participate in the process.
+The defendants were given from three months to five years of incarceration, along with fines.
+More black people served on juries in federal court than on local or state juries, so they had a chance to participate in the process.
 Hundreds of Klan members were fined or imprisoned during the crackdown, "once the national government became set upon a policy of military intervention whole populations which had scouted the authority of the weak 'Radical' government of the State became meek."

-End of the first Klan
+End and demise of the first Klan

-Klan leader Nathan Bedford Forrest boasted that the Klan was a nationwide organization of 550,000 men and that he could muster 40,000 Klansmen within five days' notice.
-However, the Klan had no membership rosters, no chapters, and no local officers, so it was difficult for observers to judge its membership.
-It had created a sensation by the dramatic nature of its masked forays and because of its many murders.
+Klan leader Nathan Bedford Forrest boasted that the Klan was a nationwide organization of 550,000 men and that he could muster 40,000 Klansmen within five days’ notice.
+However, the Klan had no membership rosters, no formal chapters, and no local officers, making it difficult for observers to determine its actual size.
+It created a sensation through the dramatic nature of its masked forays and the large number of murders attributed to its members.

-In 1870, a federal grand jury determined that the Klan was a "terrorist organization" and issued hundreds of indictments for crimes of violence and terrorism.
+In the early 1870s, federal grand juries issued hundreds of indictments against alleged Klan members for crimes of violence and terrorism.
 Klan members were prosecuted, and many fled from areas that were under federal government jurisdiction, particularly in South Carolina.
-Many people not formally inducted into the Klan had used the Klan's costume to hide their identities when carrying out independent acts of violence.
+Many people not formally inducted into the Klan used the Klan's costume to hide their identities when carrying out independent acts of violence.
 Forrest called for the Klan to disband in 1869, arguing that it was "being perverted from its original honorable and patriotic purposes, becoming injurious instead of subservient to the public peace".
 Historian Stanley Horn argues that "generally speaking, the Klan's end was more in the form of spotty, slow, and gradual disintegration than a formal and decisive disbandment".
 A Georgia-based reporter wrote in 1870: "A true statement of the case is not that the Ku Klux are an organized band of licensed criminals, but that men who commit crimes call themselves Ku Klux".